cyber-dojo/commander/README.md

 ...
 ```

-To update the server to the latest version:
+# update the server to the latest version
 ```bash
 $ cyber-dojo update latest
 $ cyber-dojo version